Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/IPleaseWaitService.md

 ### ShowCounter

-Gets the show counter.This property can be used to get the current show counter if the please wait window should be hidden for a moment.
+Gets the show counter.
+This property can be used to get the current show counter if the please wait window should be hidden for a moment.